-This is a research paper I wrote for a military ethics class I took while at Texas A&M in the spring 2017 semester.
+This is a research paper I wrote for a military ethics class I took while at Texas A&M in the Spring 2017 semester.
 The purpose of the paper was to take a current event and/or some military-related issue and create an ethical argument around it.
-As I knew that I could easily write a paper against drone warfare easily, I decided to challenge myself by taking the opposite stance.
+As I knew that I could write a paper against drone warfare easily, I decided to challenge myself by taking the opposite stance.
 If I’m remembering correctly, I received an “A” on this paper:

 “What’s the difference between a terrorist training camp and a hospital?”
 A man asks.

 The other man responds, “How should I know?
 I’m just the drone pilot!”